strncat/strncat.github.io/_posts/2019-07-22-ford-fulkerson.markdown

 <br>
 <!---------------------------------------------------------------------------------------->
 <h4><b>Cuts and Flow</b></h4>
 We first want to establish that the flow we generate is a flow of maximum value.
 In order to do so, we need to prove smaller results that we will use in the main proof in the next section.
-Let's prove the following
+Let's prove the following:
 <br>
 <br>
 Suppose $$f$$ is a flow in $$G$$ and let $$(S,T)$$ be any cut in $$G$$ then the net flow across $$(S,T)$$ is $$f(S,T)=|f|$$.